 The AP reported a few weeks ago that a team-issued iPad was stolen from the car of a Chicago Bears Rookie, and the Bears Playbook was on the iPad!
 Fortunately, the Bears Organization had implemented a corporate owned device policy, which allowed the IT Department to take control fast.

-Why Company Owned Devices Should Be Part of Your Company Security Policy.
+Why Company Owned Devices Should Be Your Company Security Policy

 Control over Mobile Device Management (MDM) Software provides an extra layer of protection by allowing the Company to wipe data from the device remotely in the event that it is lost or stolen, or if the employee leaves the company.
 In addition to enforcing encryption, this remote wiping capability is how the Chicago Bears were able to avert disaster last week.
 Although MDM seemed to be the perfect solution for BYOD devices, employees are increasingly refusing to have MDM software installed on their personal devices for fear that the company can see what they're doing.
 The company can refuse to allow the worker to access the network, but productivity suffers, morale declines, and preventing employees from accessing email from their phones isn't in anyone's best interest.
 When the company owns the device, they can configure desired security policies and pre-load the MDM software, providing the most robust network security possible.